egladman/favicon.sh/README.md

 #### Recommendations
 - The source image should be greater than or equal to `558x558`
+- Use a `.svg` for the source image
 <br>

 Insert the following html into the head of your file